jahdevelopment/jahdevelopment/README.md

-## Hello, :wave: I'm Juan Hernandez, Full-Stack Software Developer student at MITT.
+## Hello, :wave: I'm Juan Hernandez, Full-Stack Software Developer student at MITT

 <img src="images/pexels-pixabay-248515.jpg" width="100%" height="300px">

 ## About Me

-I'm from Colombia, but living in Winnipeg since December of 2021, I'm almost finishing my courses and now seeking a company which give me the opportunity to make my internship as a developer.
+I'm from Colombia, living in Winnipeg since December of 2021, I'm almost finishing my courses and now seeking a company which give me the opportunity to make my internship as a developer.

 My main technical skills are related to JavaScript, React, ASP.NET, and SQL Server.